revaturelabs/interviewquestions/Java.md

 <blockquote>

 To create a controller in a Spring application.
 Create a class and annotate it with the `@Controller` annotation.
-You can also use `@RequestMapping` annotation above the controller class to define the base url for the class methods.
+This class will have methods that handle incoming HTTP requests and return a response to the client.
+You can also use the `@RequestMapping` annotation above the controller class to define the base UR for the class methods.

 </blockquote>